 Cheese is GOOD for you!
 Really!
 I was so happy to find that out years ago, when I became a cheesemaker.
 Cheese doesn’t make me fat, bloated, ill, upset or mean.
 It doesn’t make me break out or break things.
 What a relief to find out that what I was dedicating my life to wasn’t a bad choice for my body.
 I knew somehow – professionally and healthfully – that something so tasty, versatile, natural, and with a 4000 year history, must work for us humans.

 Did you know that some of the highest consumers of cheese in the world are some of the healthiest?
-The French and the Greeks.
+The French and the Greeks, in those countries, “ best diet pills here” ads dont exist!
 One report claims that the average French person eats 57 pounds of cheese per year.
 The Wall Street Journal noted humorously that “the French are both mocked for the amount of cheese they eat and envied because it doesn’t seem to make them fat.”
 The average Greek eats a whopping 68 pounds, yet the Mediterranean diet has been heralded as one of the best in the world for quite a while now – leaving Greeks as anything but whoppers.

 One caveat here.
 When I talk about cheese being healthy, I am NOT talking about processed cheese foods.
 That’s just not cheese.
 And you’d never catch a Frenchman, or Frenchwoman, eating that!